comixed/comixed/CONFIGURATION.md

 those comic books.
 This process involves such things are getting the list of pages in each issue, getting the dimensions for those pages, etc.

+### Batch Thread Pool Size

+By default, the batch thread pool size is unbounded.
+You can set an upper limit to the number of threads the server will using by setting a value to the following property in ```application.properties```:

+    comixed.batch.thread-pool-size=10

+This example would limit the server to 10 parallel processes at most to run batch jobs.

 ### Changing The Frequence For Scanning For Unprocessed Comics

 By default, ComiXed will check every 15 minutes for unprocessed comics.
 You